MalteJ/docker/docs/sources/reference/api/docker_remote_api.md

 **New!**
 - You can set the new container's MAC address explicitly.
-- Enable global IPv6 networking.
+- You can enable global IPv6 networking.

 `POST /containers/(id)/start`